trustgraph-ai/trustgraph/docs/tech-specs/graph-contexts.md

 - **Predicate vocabulary**: What predicates will be used for temporal, provenance, and veracity metadata? (e.g., `discoveredOn`, `supportedBy`, `assertedTrueBy` - are these standard or custom?)
-- **Vector store impact**: How do quoted triples interact with embeddings and vector similarity search?
+- ~~**Vector store impact**~~: Resolved.
+Vector stores always point to IRIs only - never edges, literals, or blank nodes.
+Quoted triples and reification don't affect the vector store.
-- **Named graph semantics**: When querying, should queries default to the default graph, all graphs, or require explicit graph specification?
+- ~~**Named graph semantics**~~: Resolved.
+Queries default to the default graph (matches SPARQL behavior, backward compatible).
+Explicit graph parameter required to query named graphs or all graphs.

 ## References